 Sometimes I’m asked the question about the difference between fasting and calorie reduction.
 Doesn’t fasting reduce calories?
-Yes, but that’s not the point.
-Fasting is about reducing insulin.
+Yes, but it also significantly reduces insulin.
 This allows you to release some of the stored fat energy so that you don’t need to or even want to eat so much.

 What drives me crazy is this.
 The Biggest Loser study proved that cutting calories is a terrible, horrible, no good and very bad strategy, virtually guaranteed to fail.
 So, in all these articles talking about the Kevin Hall study, what do the ‘experts’ suggest instead?
 Cutting your calories!!